diofant/diofant/docs/release/notes-0.16.rst

 * :sympyissue:`23688`: Limits of RootSums are not implemented
 * :sympyissue:`28657`: Bug in indefinite integrals
 * :sympyissue:`28186`: Incorrect integral when variables are real
+* :sympyissue:`23828`: div result depends (in a non-obvious way) on symbols in expression